neishm/fstd2nc/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit --no-progress         Disable the progress bar.
+  --serial              Disables multithreading/multiprocessing.
+Useful for
+                        resource-limited machines.
-  --minimal-metadata    Don't include RPN record attributes and other internal
+  --minimal-metadata    Don't include internal record attributes and other
-                        information in the output metadata.
+                        internal information in the output metadata.
 This is the default behaviour.
+  --internal-metadata, --rpnstd-metadata
-  --rpnstd-metadata     Include all RPN record attributes in the output
+                        Include all internal record attributes in the output metadata.
-                        metadata.
-  --rpnstd-metadata-list nomvar,...
+  --metadata-list nomvar,..., --rpnstd-metadata-list nomvar,...
-                        Specify a minimal set of RPN record attributes to include in the output file.
+                        Specify a minimal set of internal record attributes to include in the output file.
   --ignore-typvar       Tells the converter to ignore the typvar when deciding
                         if two records are part of the same field.
 Default is